+This subclause requires a complete rewrite to have it reflect C++ issues.

 As stated in clause 5.1.2.4 of the C standard, a program that contains a data race exhibits undefined behaviour.
 In addition to threads, signal handlers also pose a risk of concurrent data access.
 It is the responsibility of the application to use atomic variables or mutexes to ensure that one thread or signal handler cannot modify an object while another thread or signal handler is attempting to access the same object.

-6.62.2 Guidance to language users
+6.61.2 Guidance to language users